 Munnar has several spice gardens which are worth a visit and Thattakad offers large fruit growing farms – coconut, pineapple, cocoa and betel nut.

-We have visited India and would be delighted to assist you with your journey planning.
-Browse through our superb wildlife itineraries to whet your appetite or call us on 01386 830264 to tailor make an itinerary which suits your exact requirements and budget.
+We have visited India many, many times and would be delighted to assist you with your journey planning.
+Browse through our superb tailor made and small group wildlife itineraries to whet your appetite or call us on 01984 667420 to tailor make an itinerary which suits your exact requirements and budget!